 • Do I have to stay with the guide?

 No, you can go at your own pace and choose your own riding companions.
 The route directions and GPS, if you opt for one, detail all routes, sights, hotels, restaurants, and cafes.

 Are support vehicles used and how much luggage can I bring?

-A support van accompanies some of the tours, and in that cases, guests can bring one large or two medium suitcases per person.
-Nevertheless, the goup of a tour wher van is not included, can ask tio include it .
+A support van accompanies most of the tours (please check the “included services” section on each tour), and in that cases, guests can bring one large suitcase per person.
+Nevertheless, the goup of a tour where van is not included, can ask to include it.

 • Can my non-riding partner ride in the support van?

 Yes, the van can accommodate 2 non-riders comfortably.
 Please, check with us before that there is free space available.